Simple Ways to Get Over the Ups and Downs

 Good example to prove the importance of naming strategies

 What impressed me most among the paintings in the exhibition is “Sweetest eyes were ever seen” by Sir John Everett Millais.
+The above image is from the official website of the exhibition.
 To tell the truth, I’m not so impressed by the painting itself.
 What rouses my interest is its title.
 I always use a museum-guidance service.
 According to the guidance, the painting was first titled “A girl with violets.”
-What a boring title!
+I mean no offence, but what a boring title!
 The guidance didn’t say the painting became popular after the title change, but I strongly believe it must have.
 In addition, the Japanese translation of the title is super cool, though I feel sorry I can’t express in English the nuance of the Japanese translated title.
 Probably, Sir John Everett Millais would have hired a good naming strategist.

 Doubt common sense!
 Make the new standard!